joshtriplett/async-pidfd/README.md

 --------------------

-The `AsyncPidFd` type manages processes asynchronously, based on the [`async-io`](https://docs.rs/async-io/) crate by Stjepan Glavina. `async-io` provides an `Async` wrapper that makes it easy to turn any synchronous type based on a file descriptor into an asynchronous type; the resulting asynchronous code uses `epoll` to wait for all the file descriptors concurrently.
+The `AsyncPidFd` type manages processes asynchronously, based on the [`async-io`](https://docs.rs/async-io/) crate. `async-io` provides an `Async` wrapper that makes it easy to turn any synchronous type based on a file descriptor into an asynchronous type; the resulting asynchronous code uses `epoll` to wait for all the file descriptors concurrently.

 `AsyncPidFd` wraps an `Async<PidFd>` and provides the same API as `PidFd`, but with an `async` version of the `wait` function.